An overview of the argument for an early development of dormition traditions, its strengths, and its weaknesses.

 The life of the early church cannot be understood without understanding its persecution, most notably at the hands of the Romans.
 But why did the Romans so desire to rid the world of Christianity?

-An overview of the Greek New Testament manuscripts from the first three centuries of the church; their history, quality, and distribution with a description of several important manuscripts.
+An overview of the Greek New Testament manuscripts from the first three centuries of the church, their history, quality, and distribution with a description of several important manuscripts.

 A philosophy of "ideal" and "practical" history.
 A practical history presents a substantial, conservative framework which is carefully distinguished from faith and hypothesis.

 This article covers the state of the "New Testament Canon" in the first centuries of the church, providing some examples of relevant manuscripts and documents from this period.
+The history of the New Testament is complicated, but you should know it!

 Here is a concise history of the role of philosophy in the spread of Christianity in the first centuries, also contrasting Christianity with 1st century religious perspectives